Equitable transition

 Displacement and exclusion of indigenous communities

-While the rapid development of global renewable infrastructure is necessary for achieving net zero, it has raised concerns relating to community displacement.
-There are a growing number of examples of the displacement of indigenous communities as a result of ‘green development’ projects, particularly in South Asia and Africa.
+While the rapid development of global low-carbon infrastructure is necessary for achieving net zero, it has raised concerns relating to community displacement.
+There are a growing number of examples of the displacement of indigenous communities because of ‘green development’ projects, particularly in South Asia and Africa.

-The exclusion of indigenous knowledge and perspectives has also been witnessed in a number of carbon offsetting ventures.
-Quick carbon sequestration solutions that fail to consult indigenous communities or environmental experts (such as monoculture plantations) weaken biodiversity and lead to unintended psychological, social and economic consequences on local communities.
+The exclusion of indigenous knowledge and perspectives has also been witnessed in several carbon offsetting ventures.
+Carbon sequestration solutions that fail to consult indigenous communities or environmental experts weaken biodiversity and lead to unintended psychological, social and economic consequences on local communities.

 Environmental racism